shivesh-ganju/NYC-Traffic-Analysis/FinalReadMe.md

 /src/main/scala/initApp.scala : Main funciton.
 Runs the application

 Compiling the code
-Please use the NYCTrafficAnalyzer_compilable.zip folder if you want to compile the code from the beginning
+Please use the NYCTaxiAnalyzer_compilable.zip folder if you want to compile the code from the beginning
 Steps:
 1)For each of the file in poller directory, change the location of the file where the data is available to your location.
 Files - FHVTaxiPoller,GreenTaxiPoller,TaxiLocationPoller,WeatherPoller,YellowTaxiPoller